 A-List status requires earning 35,000 TQPs in a calendar year, so spending on a Southwest Priority Card could help you earn that.
-This is the only personal Southwest card that offers that feature.
 Whether or not that’s worth it depends on how much you’d otherwise fly with Southwest.

 No Foreign Transaction Fees